agjmills/rpi-camera-security-bot/README.md

-# rpi-camera-security-bot
+# Raspberry Pi Security Camera Bot
-Slack bot running on a raspberry pi, that acts as a security camera
+Telegram bot running on a raspberry pi, that acts as a security camera